 Generally speaking, yes you should be of legal drinking age to visit and tour the distilleries.
 Some distilleries allow minors if accompanied by a parent or guardian.

-Passports are available at ALL participating distilleries in the Portland area (Stone Barn Brandyworks, Eastside Distilling, Wild Roots Vodka, Thomas & Sons Distillery, New Deal Distillery, Vinn Distillery, House Spirits, Rolling River Distillery, Aria Portland Dry Gin, Bull Run Distillery, Freeland Spirits, and Straightaway).
+Passports are available at ALL participating distilleries in the Portland area (Stone Barn Brandyworks, Eastside Distilling, Wild Roots Spirits, Thomas & Sons Distillery, New Deal Distillery, Vinn Distillery, House Spirits, Rolling River Distillery, Aria Portland Dry Gin, Bull Run Distillery, Freeland Spirits, and Straightaway).
 This is the easiest way to purchase passports–just buy them when you arrive.
 They are also available online on this website.

 No, you do NOT need to have a passport.
 You’re welcome to visit the distilleries and pay the individual tasting fees at each location.

 Not at all.
 The passport is designed to let the holder visit the distilleries at his or her leisure.
 You can visit up to six in one day and save the others for later, or you can visit one per weekend, etc. It’s entirely up to you.
 The ideal situation is to always have the passport handy and visit the distilleries when you want.

 The traditional passport does NOT expire for the distilleries.
 Each distillery will honor the passport until it is used (meaning they have stamped it).
 However, the mobile passports are good for one year from purchase.